23. The Happy Squirrel

 i.
 The Nutshell (no pun intended)

-Originally introduced as a joke in The Simpsons and later adopted into a handful of irreverent decks, The Happy Squirrel has evolved into a postmodern tarot in-joke that turned into a legitimate archetype - like the Fool’s eccentric cousin who stumbled into a secret level of the game.
-In the Linescape Evolution Gold Tarot, card 23 stands alone as a meta-commentary on the journey itself, reminding us that after all the meaning-making and shadow-surfing, sometimes the universe just hands you a squirrel.
+Originally introduced as a joke in The Simpsons and later adopted into a handful of irreverent decks, The Happy Squirrel has evolved into a postmodern tarot in-joke that turned into a legitimate archetype.
+In the Linescape Evolution Gold Tarot, card 23 stands alone as a meta-commentary on the journey itself, telling us that after all the meaning-making and shadow-surfing, sometimes the universe just hands you a squirrel.

 Upright